 General registration begins as soon as course schedules are finalized for the following semester as indicated on the college calendar.
 Students should register for classes before the first day of the semester.
-Upon completion of add/drop each student is responsible for any costs associated with the classes for which they have registered.
+Upon completion of the add/drop period, each student is responsible for any costs associated with the classes for which they have registered.